SamuelZachara/Clarendon_filter_reverse_engineering/README.md

 # Reverse engineering Clarendon filter from Instagram

-Puprose of this project is to reverse engineer photo filter Clarendon from social network Instagram and implement it into Gnome Photos.
+Purpose of this project is to reverse engineer photo filter Clarendon from social network Instagram and implement it into Gnome Photos.

 ## Getting Started